 6. The market is flooded with fast fashion.
 What strategies does unspun use to address this challenge?

 Consumers prefer to receive their items quickly, often within a few days.
-From a technological standpoint, we can quicken the lead time on our machines which takes about 10 minutes to create a pair of jeans, and an additional 10 minutes for finishing touches, such as adding the back pocket and belt loops, totaling around 20 minutes.
+From a technological standpoint, our Vega 3D weaving machines can help balance that fast turnaround, whilst being more sustainable.
+With 3D weaving, we speed up the lead time needed to make garments, thereby allowing ourselves, (and other brands who use this technology) to operate with low or zero levels of finished goods inventory, thus lowering their unsold inventory waste and providing customers with products, fast.
+With 3D weaving, it takes about 10 minutes to create a pair of pants, and an additional 10 minutes for finishing touches, such as adding the trims and belt loops, totaling around 20 minutes.

 However, the speed of the delivery is more of a systemic challenge.
 It involves having the right machines in the right locations.
 We aim to localize the manufacturing process instead of producing in Southeast Asia and shipping to Europe.